fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/installation/install-fusionexport-web-service.md

 $ npm run log:listen
 ```

-Click <a href="/exporting-charts/using-fusionexport/fusionexport-web-service-api-reference.html">here</a> for more information on the configuration and API for the FusionExport web service.
+Click [here]({% site.baseurl %}/exporting-charts/using-fusionexport/fusionexport-web-service-api-reference "@@open-newtab") for more information on the configuration and API for the FusionExport web service.

-Once you are done with the installation, to use FusionExport Web Service you also need to install the <a href="/exporting-charts/using-fusionexport/installation/install-fusionexport-cli.html">CLI</a>.
+Once you are done with the installation, to use FusionExport Web Service you also need to install the [CLI]({% site.baseurl %}/exporting-charts/using-fusionexport/cli-reference "@@open-newtab").